Three lawyers have been accused of stealing more than €1million from the estates of dead British expats on the Costa del Sol.

 Fake handwritten will

-The investigation then uncovered a second alleged fraud involving the estate of an elderly foreign woman who died in a nursing home.
+The investigation then uncovered a second alleged fraud involving the estate of an elderly ‘foreign’ woman who died in a nursing home.

-Police say the suspects used a forged handwritten will purportedly written by the woman, while other members of the alleged network acted as witnesses to falsely verify both her handwriting and an invented romantic relationship between the woman and the deceased British account holder.
+Members of the network then allegedly acted as witnesses to falsely verify the will and an invented romantic relationship between the woman and the deceased British pensioner.

-The woman had reportedly been admitted to the care home after intervention by Nerja’s social services, with neighbours previously providing her with food and clothing due to mental health problems.
+The woman had been admitted to the care home after intervention by Nerja’s social services, with neighbours previously providing her with food and clothing due to mental health problems.

 Son in Switzerland never received inheritance